City Index three ways: Forex, CFDs, Spread Betting.

 City Index support a wide range of languages including English, Spanish, German, Arabic, Polish, and Chinese

-City Index have a BrokerNotes triple AAA support rating because they offer a wide range of languages, live chat, phone and email support.
+City Index have a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.

 As City Index is regulated by Financial Conduct Authority, ASiC and MAS, every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
 When you open an account, you’ll likely be asked for the following, so it’s good to have these handy: